Herping Texas: The Quest for Reptiles and Amphibians (Texas A&M University Press, 2018)

 The Wild Lives of Reptiles & Amphibians: A Young Herpetologist’s Guide (Texas A&M University Press, 2018)

-This new book will be published early in 2020.
+This new book was scheduled to be published early in 2020, but the pandemic has delayed its release until some time in the summer of 2020.
 I’m describing the progress of that book at www.herpbook.wordpress.com.
 The book introduces young readers (and adults, too) to the natural history of reptiles and amphibians by telling the stories of various kinds of herps in the United States.
 Within those stories, readers learn how they hunt, move, defend themselves, find mates, and adapt to the places in which they live.
 There are chapters about how to get out in the field and look for them and how to stay safe.
 Conservation issues are discussed, too.